AFM-analysis/PyJibe/docs/sec_interface.rst

     :scale: 65%

-Before starting to fit FD data, it is important to perform the correct steps.
+Before starting to fit FD data, it is important to perform the correct preprocessing steps.
 Usually, this includes computing the tip position and correcting for a force and tip position offset.
-The offset corrections are only necessary for visualization purposes - Force offset and contact point are usually free fitting parameters.

-To define a new preprocessing pipeline, click on *Clear Preprocessing* at the top of the panel.
-You may either load predefined presets or compile your own preprocessing pipeline via drag&drop from the *Available* to the *Applied* list controls.
-When selecting a preprocessing item in on of the list controls, its description is shown in the text control at the center.
+The preprocessing pipeline is defined via the checkable options in this tab.
+If you hover over the options, a tool tip is displayed with an explanation.
+If your analysis pipeline strongly depends on a good estimate of the contact point, then you have multiple options which are described in detail in the :ref:`nanite docs<nanite:sec_fitting_preproc>`.

 .. _sec_ui_fd_tab_fit: